Friday, October 31, 2014

 -- Daniele De Rossi is actually the highest goal scoring midfielder for the Italian national team.
 He is also the 4th most capped player.
 Despite all of this, he seldom got mentioned as one of Italy's greatest defensive midfielders.
 I put him on honorable mention.

 -- Andrea Pirlo won a World Cup in 2006.
 He starred for both AC Milan and Juventus.
 Somehow, I found him still underrated by many fans.
 I considered him among the greatest ever from Italy.
 He also played in an unique role (deep lying playmaker).
 His playing style changed the way I felt about the game and the role of a playmaker playing deep.
 So I actually put him on the starting lineups.
 He played with Gennaro Gattuso for both club and country.
 Pirlo kept Giancarlo De Sisti off the team.
-In 2021, I added Jorginho to honorable mention.
-Helping Italy to win a major trophy was very important to any selection here.
-He was an important player at Euro 2020.
+Jorginho's notable performances during Italy's successful Euro 2020 campaign earned him an honorable mention in 2021.

 -- Valentino and Sandro Mazzola were father and son.
 After his parents Valentino divorced his wife in 1946, it was him who raised a young Sandro until he died in the Superga air disaster in 1948.
-Their playing style was very different even through they played almost the same position.
+Their playing styles were very different even through they played almost the same position.
 Valentino was elegant while Sandro was more rugged.

 Sandro Mazzola